 Gum Health Assessment

 During your dental visit, the dentist will perform a gum health assessment.
-After the assessment, the dental professional will recommend the type of cleaning best suited for you.
+The dentist will evaluate the gum tissues, color, and texture.
+The assessment will also monitor any signs of gum problems.
+After the assessment, the dental professional may recommend a dental cleaning.
 The two most commonly offered cleanings are a regular dental cleaning (prophylaxis) or a deep cleaning (scaling and root planing).

 Types of Dental Cleanings

 The regular dental cleaning (prophylaxis) is recommended for patients who have healthy gums and minimal tartar build up above the gums.
 The deep cleaning (scaling and root planing) is recommended for patients who have gums that may bleed when brushing or flossing, and a moderate buildup of tartar above and below the gums.

 After having a deep cleaning, it is important to note that more frequent cleanings may be needed to maintain the gums and supporting structures of the mouth in good health.
 Your dental provider may suggest having dental cleanings done in an interval of 3-5 months.